kwwxis/Saccharose/README.md

 * `/src/frontend` - backend code
 * `/src/shared` - shared code used by both frontend and backend code.
 The frontend and backend folders should not share code between each other.
 Any shared code should go in `./src/shared`

+## Genshin Images

+You'll want to create the `public/images/genshin` folder and add the follow images to it from Texture2D:

+ - All images starting with `UI_AvatarIcon`
+ - All images starting with `UI_EquipIcon`
+ - All images starting with `UI_FlycloakIcon`
+ - All images starting with `UI_ItemIcon`
+ - All images starting with `UI_RelicIcon`